swina/sav/include/readme.txt

 Directory structure:

 To start with some component please go down to its folder within the package.
-For example dhtmlxGrid.
+For example dhtmlxgrid.

 - "codebase" folder contains all stuff you need to work with grid.
 Javascript (.js) and style (.css) files in the root of codebase is a minimum set of files you need to start.
 	- codebase/ext - extensions of basic functionality (basic is also quite wide) are in ext folder within "codebase".